gracecastelin/Grace-Impact-Portfolio/final-project-part-one.md

 # Method and medium

-The methodology of this project includes the gathering of data resources that are pubically avaialble which was a difficult process, as some DEI and pay equity information is not accessible to the public.
-In addition, it is important to consider that some of the dataset information could possibly be skewed such as pay equity reports from companies, as they may choose to self-report and therefore will npt disclose information that may portray their company to be inequitable or favor meant, even though the statistics may be true.
-Once the data sets are gather that capture the objective target of DEI initiatives and pay equity intiatives at companies, the data must be transferred into data visualizations in which I will be mainly using the Tableau medium with its interactive user-firendly functions, such as the Data Interpreter function that can help clean data if needed, or using the hidden feature to omit any columns that are not relevant to my story.
-There are also some datasets such as survey information that are sav. files that I will be responsible for converting into an excel file using R Studio commands in order to transfer them to excel and then transfer once again toe xcel.
-Once all my data visualziations are compiled, I will use SHorthand to effectively tell my story.
+The methodology of this data project involves gathering publicly available data sources—a challenging process, as some DEI and pay equity information is not easily accessible or restricted to government access.
+Additionally, it’s important to consider that certain datasets (especially company-reported pay equity reports) may be skewed.
+Due to the nature of self-reporting, companies may choose to omit data that portray inequities or favoritism toward men in their pay scales, even if this is the truth of the data.

-I will also try to join some datasets together using the JOIN command in pgadmin4, such as joining UK companies to profits when analyzing page wage gaps.
+Once the datasets capturing DEI and pay equity initiatives are collected, they will be transformed into interactive visual representations using Tableau.
+Tableau’s user-friendly features will be helpful toward narrowing the scope of the analysis, such as the Data Interpreter for cleaning data and the hidden column function for omitting irrelevant fields.
+Additionally, datasets stored as .sav files will require conversion to Excel using R Studio before they can be fully integrated.
+I will also use pgAdmin4’s JOIN command to merge datasets to conduct comparisons.
+For example, I will linking U.K. companies and their gender pay gaps to their profitability metrics which is apart of a separate data set.
+Once all data visuals are compiled, I will use Shorthand to tell my data-driven story.

 ## References
 See links in "Data" section